Find Your Perfect School

 Rexburg has an impressive safety record, too, 0.2 VC rate and a 4.2 PC rate.
 Indeed, it’s a safe city to be in during the day and well into the night with little need for constant looks over your shoulder!
-The level of real and perceived safety among residents and tourists is high enough to warrant enjoyment of the diverse activities in the city and its surrounding areas.
+The level of real and perceived safety among residents and tourists is high enough to warrant the enjoyment of the diverse activities in the city and its surrounding areas.

 Indoor and outdoor activities abound, too!
 Rexburg residents go for leisurely walks at the Nature Park, hike and take in Mother Nature at the Cress Creek Trail, go on a picnic, and watch the sunrise at R Mountain.
 Smith Park is where barefoot soccer takes place while the Sand Dunes are great for bonfires.
 Rollerblading at Porter Park, paddle boarding, and swimming at Rigby Lake, and tubing at Warm Slough are fun for everybody.

 After all that physical excitement, it’s time to relax and head indoors.
 The city has many massage centers, movie theaters, a drive-in, and restaurants that serve comfort food, including ice cream.

 Families will find plenty of kid-friendly activities and places at Rexburg, too.
 Check out the Splash Park to cool off, the Idaho Centennial Carousel for its vintage ride, and the Tautphaus Park Zoo for its collection of animals.
 The ghost towns near Rexburg are worthy of a visit just because these are creepy yet fascinating.

 And dog lovers find Rexburg a great place for its dog-friendly vibe!
 It has one the highest per capita ownership of schnauzers in the country, with one schnauzer for every six persons.